jptsantossilva/BEC/README.md

 ## Features
 - Runs 1D, 4H and 1H timeframes independently.
-- can trade against stables pairs (BUSD or USDT) or against BTC.
+- Trade against stables pairs (BUSD or USDT) or against BTC.
 - Automatically chooses, on a daily basis, trading coins that are in accumulation phase (price close>DSMA200>DSMA50) and bullish phase (price close>DSMA50>DSMA200).
 - For those trading coins in accumulation and bullish phases, calculates EMA cross combination (with [backtesting python library](https://kernc.github.io/backtesting.py)) with highest returns for 1D, 4H and 1H timeframes.
 4-years of historicals prices are used in backtesting.
 - Each coin will be traded with its best EMA cross on each timeframe.